Gwanbok: Wedding dress

-Types of
+Types of gwanbok

 There were several types of gwanbok (관복; 冠服) according to status, rank, and occasion, such as jobok, jebok, sangbok, gongbok, yungbok, and gunbok.
 However, the term gwanbok (관복; 官服) used in a narrow scope only denote the gongbok and the sangbok, which typically refers to the danryeong-style attire, worn by the court officials.

+Gongbok

 The gongbok (공복; 公服) was worn when officers had an audience with the king at the palace.

+Jebok

 The jebok (제복; 祭服) was the gwanbok which was worn as the official mourning attire.
 It was worn by civil and military officials when the King would hold memorial services at the Royal Ancestral Shrine where he would perform ancestor veneration ritual, called jesa.

 The robe was a danryeong with large-sleeves which was made of black silk gauze; it was worn with a jegwan (mourning cap), a red skirt, a dae (girdle), a bangshim-gokryeong (a ritual token which was attached to the round collar), a husu (a black apron with embroidery and tassels), leggings, Korean cotton socks, and low-sided shoes called hye.
 The joogdan (inner garment) was made of white silk, the white neck band of the inner robe was visible under the jebok.
 A red apron was worn between the jebok and the joogdan.

+Jeogui

 The jeogui (적의; 翟衣), also called referred as gwanbok, myeongbok, and yebok (예복; 禮服), was worn by the queen, crown princess, the wife of the crown prince's son and other women of legitimate royal lineage; it was a ceremonial robe.
 It was worn from the time of King Gongmin of Goryeo to the time of King Yeongchin in 1922.
 However, the early Joseon jeogui was different from the one developed and worn in the late Joseon and during the Korean empire.

 In the early Joseon, the Ming dynasty bestowed the daehong daesam, a plain red ceremonial robe along with chiljeokgwan, a guan with seven pheasants, to the Joseon queen which was then worn as a ceremonial attire.

 In the late Joseon, the jeogui system of Joseon was developed and was modified such that pheasant heads would appear on the back of the daesam along and also added a rank badge to the jeogui.
 During the Korean empire, the jeogui was modified again and became blue in colour for the Korean queen which was now proclaimed empress; this blue jeogui also expressed the proclamation of Korea as an independent nation.